 with Terri Cage

-Three week online course will start February 26 and run for three weeks.
+Three week online course will start March 9 and runs for three weeks.

 If you have ever struggled with portraits of horses with people, follow along to learn tips and tricks of posing horses and humans together.
 Learn how to make the session an unforgettable experience for your client with images they will treasure.
 Develop a safe and pleasant environment to make your client comfortable if anything unexpected may happen.
 Find out what images are popular and how to achieve them using your style and bringing out the emotion in the session.

 Lessons will be presented with video demonstrations of live sessions where Terri will explain what she is doing and why.
 These will be accessed via a private YouTube link.
 Students will be assigned a practice session where they can present their images on the forum for critique.
 Weekly webinars will be available for questions and where critiques will be given.
 Webinars will be recorded for those who cannot attend the scheduled time.

 - Monday - Wednesday: New material will be presented each day by noon CT.
 Questions via forum may be asked anytime.
 Terri will be online daily to answer questions.

 - Sunday: Present assignment via forum.
 Terri will host a webinar to answer forum and live questions as well as give critiques at 8PM CT.